Zuehlke/SHMACK/README.md

 **ATTENTION**:
 * To delete a stack it is not sufficient to just terminate the EC2 instances as they are contained in an autoscaling group.
 * To delete a stack see **[here](#stackDeletion)**

+And make sure, you keep your credentials for AWS safe!
+* Never commit your AWS key ID + Secret Access Key to a repository, in particular not to a public one.
+There are [reports of people actively exploiting this](http://readwrite.com/2014/04/15/amazon-web-services-hack-bitcoin-miners-github/).
+Probably we could integegarte [Git Secrets](https://github.com/awslabs/git-secrets)...
+* The same is probably true for your `shmack-key-pair-01.pem`, although this will usually only grant access to your running instances; not the option to run new instances and thus create additional costs.
+* Whenever in doubt, better inactive and delete your AWS credentials and create new ones as described in [lost credentials](#forgotCred).

 <a name="shareCluster" />
 ## Can I share a running cluster with other people I work with to reduce costs?